 1970s: Services for Women and Children

 In 1974, near the height of New York City’s fiscal crisis, MHRA was transformed from a research organization into a major provider of health services for low-income women and children.
 Our annual revenue leaped from $1.1M to $26M in 1975, and staff grew from 65 to nearly 700.
-We were serving over 100,000 women who were pregnant or seeking to prevent pregnancy through 11 Maternity-Infant Care (MIC) health centers and 29 hospitals.
+We were serving over 100,000 women who were pregnant or seeking to prevent pregnancy through 11 reproductive health centers and 29 hospitals.

 We were also providing enriched pediatric services to thousands of low-income children throughout the city.
-Through the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), MHRA became the leading nonprofit offering community-based WIC programs to offer supplemental foods and nutritional education to pregnant and lactating women and children who were determined to be at nutritional risk.
+Through the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), MHRA became the leading nonprofit offering community-based WIC programs to offer supplemental foods and nutritional education to pregnant and breastfeeding women and children who were determined to be at nutritional risk.

 Additionally, we were awarded the NYC Information and Counseling Program for Sudden Infant Death Syndrome (SIDS).
 Through this program, we provided information and counseling to families whose infants had died of SIDS, and educated the community about SIDS prevention through the “Back to Sleep” campaign.
 Moreover, MHRA broke ground with the Prenatal Diagnosis Laboratory (PDL) to provide counseling and genetic testing for low-income pregnant women that helped to reduce risks of genetic neural tube defects and tested the insurability of these services in the private sector.